Bedouine: Bedouine

 Bedouine released her first self-titled full-length album in 2017.
 The record includes sounds from her memories of her grandmother's home in Syria, specifically on "Summer Cold" and a song written in Armenian "Louise" (which translates to "light” and is written as Լոյս in Armenian).
 In an interview with Sound of Boston, Korkejian discussed writing the song in Western Armenian, the dialect her family speaks: “I was pretty shy about it because, like I said, my Armenian is kind of broken.
 But, I ran it by my cousin and kind of had his green light, and I got to a point where I just thought, even if it’s not perfect it’s okay because it’s still my experience.”

 The album art of her debut album features a photograph taken of Bedouine on the black-and-white tiled floor of the console room outside Gus Seyffert's studio, where she recorded the album.

 Bird Songs of a Killjoy

 In March 2019, Bedouine announced her second full-length album, Bird Songs of a Killjoy, which was released June 21, 2019.
-Her second record is influenced by her own wanderlust, displacement, and curiosity.
-It is a soundtrack to Spring blossom, to warm air on skin, to the concept of possibility.
-The twelve songs on Bird Songs of a Killjoy contain several references to birds, which initially panicked Azniv.
-“Oh no!
-What a cliché!” she recalls.
-"But I have to step back and take a breath.
+The twelve tracks contain several references to birds, and Azniv's label Spacebomb quoted her as feeling "self-conscious about how I go on and on about birds on this record...But I have to step back and take a breath.
 These songs are just where I landed, and that's OK."
-The album is produced by Gus Seyffert (Beck, Norah Jones).
+The album was produced by Gus Seyffert.